 A lasting practical value for children (and adults) playing with and using this toy/system in their homes is that it causes them to learn the names of geometric shapes they have never heard of, which never change, and learn how to recognize them in three-dimensional space, as it also causes them to visualize manipulating geometric objects in spatial dimensions using logical thought.
 The system pieces, box, and learning guide cost about twenty-seven dollars.

 To watch and listen to a video that will cause you to see in detail how the Reptangles™system works, narrated and demonstrated by George Stephanopoulos on ABC's Good Morning America, click here, https://www.fatbraintoys.com/toy_companies/fat_brain_toy_co/reptangles.cfm.

-For a detailed story about how this Reptangle entrepreneurial venture happened over time, read The Toytle Company, written by Jonathan, published in Business Voyages: Mental Maps, Scripts, Schemata, and Tools for Discovering and Co-Constructing Your Own Business Worlds, Case 9, page 323, by clicking here: https://www.amazon.com/Business-Voyages-Schemata-Discovering-Co-Constructing/dp/1413480810.
+For a detailed story about how this Reptangle entrepreneurial venture happened over time, read a case titled The Toytle Company, published in Business Voyages: Mental Maps, Scripts, Schemata, and Tools for Discovering and Co-Constructing Your Own Business Worlds, Case 9, page 323, by clicking here: https://www.amazon.com/Business-Voyages-Schemata-Discovering-Co-Constructing/dp/1413480810.